 - Control cholesterol and blood pressure.
 If you have high blood pressure or high cholesterol, medication and lifestyle changes can lower your stroke risk.
 Ask your doctor how often your cholesterol and blood pressure should be checked.

 - Manage diabetes and heart disease.
 Uncontrolled diabetes and/or heart disease can also increase your risk of stroke.
 Check your blood-sugar levels regularly and take heart medication prescribed by your doctor.

 You don’t have to recover from stroke alone.
 Joining a support group will help you connect with others facing similar challenges.
 In addition to emotional support, these groups share important tips, such as recommendations for nutrition and wellbeing practices, financial support resources and rehabilitation activities.

-Patients, families and caregivers are welcome to any of Cedars-Sinai’s support groups:
+caregivers are welcome to any of Cedars-Sinai’s support groups: